 Twenty years ago, when I was trying to complete the Greenhill Dictionary of Guns and Gunmakers (published in 2001), obtaining details was often difficult, invariably time-consuming, and potentially very costly.
 Now, of course, things have changed.
 Patent records in the U.S.A. and Germany are instantly accessible through the government websites www.uspto.gov and www.dpma.de respectively, as are those of Britain and many other countries through Espacenet.

 But there are still frustrations: U.S. Patents are customarily acknowledged on firearms by date, which is practically impossible to search effectually.
 German patents can be searched by name if they date after 1920, but earlier specifications can usually only be found if the number is known.
 Patent numbers almost never appear on German firearms—just the acknowledgement 'D.R.P.', for Deutsches Reichs-Patent.
-British Patents are sometimes identified by number (the Lewis Gun, for example, displays a dozen), but the year-date is an essential qualifier if application was made prior to 1st January 1916 and the on-line records currently go back only to the early 1890s.
-French patents can be accessed easily up to the 1850s; Espacenet will give details of post-1890 grants, but there is still an annoying gap.
+British Patents are sometimes identified by number (the Lewis Gun, for example, displays a group of them), but the year-date is an essential qualifier if application was made prior to 1st January 1916 and the on-line records currently go back only to the early 1890s.
+French patents can be accessed easily up to the 1850s, but though Espacenet will give details of post-1890 grants there is still an annoying gap.

 So how do we trace the men behind the guns, particularly those that, once rejected by military trials or the commercial market, never reappeared?
 A good first step is to seek any appropriate firearms-related patents.
 The U.S. Patents will usually give the applicant’s full name, often including initials, and his domicile; British Patents almost always give a precise address and the applicant’s profession.
 These details can be run through a genealogical website such as Ancestry or Find My Past to see what can be retrieved.